harlan-zw/vue-cli-plugin-import-components/README.md

 A function which you can use to filter out paths you don't want to be scanned.

-For example, if we wanted to access our auto components only when a user prefixes them with auto, you could use the below code.
+For example, if we wanted to access your automatically components only when they're prefixed them with `auto`, you could use the below code.

 ```js
 // vue.config.js